codepenman/qa-app/README.md

       b.
 ItelliJ IDE:-
             Import the project into IntelliJ.
             Run the application
             Repository contains all the dependecies.
-OR else "cd ~/syce-app/ and npm install" will also download all the dependencies.
     5. Once the server is started, please go to any browser and type "http://localhost:3000/"